Emirates Airlines gives children and families the First Class treatment; no matter what class they fly.

 Emirates provides a luxurious experience in the sky.
-Anyone who’s had the pleasure of flying in their First Class suites knows that they can positively ruin you for flying any other way.
+Anyone who has enjoyed their First Class suites knows that they can positively ruin you for flying any other way.

-As summer approaches, the airline expects to host a high volume of families flying for their holidays, and is preparing for all those little passengers by coordinating some special treats.
+As summer approaches, the airline expects to host a high volume of families flying for their holidays.
+It is preparing for all those little passengers by coordinating some special treats.

-Complimentary baby strollers and changing tables are available at Emirates’ dedicated Terminal 3 in Dubai Airport, and there are separate dedicated play areas–where the kiddies will find a selection of toys waiting for them–at Emirates’ exclusive lounges.
+- Complimentary baby strollers and changing tables are available at Emirates’ dedicated Terminal 3 at Dubai Airport.

-Onboard, there are dedicated children’s channels on Emirates’ ICE entertainment system, including an array of cartoons, interactive games, special podcasts fit for children, and a selection of CDs for them to choose from.
+- Onboard, there are dedicated children’s channels on Emirates’ ICE entertainment system, including an array of cartoons, interactive games, special podcasts fit for children, and a selection of CDs.

 Emirates has more than 60 children’s movies on ICE, including the entire Harry Potter series, a section dedicated to Disney classic movies, and over 20 dedicated children’s television channels including CBeebies, Disney Junior, Cartoon Network and Nickelodeon.
 The music selection includes One Direction, Justin Bieber and Katy Perry.

-- In-Flight meals especially made for children (2-12 years) and also for babies.
+- In-Flight meals specially made for children (2-12 years) and also for babies.

 - A children’s magazine called Fly With Me Monster–My Monster Magazine